Applications on the Victorian Housing Register (VHR)

 Households where one or more individuals identify as Aboriginal — new Priority access applications

-Households where one or more individuals identify as Aboriginal — new Register of interest applications
+Households where one or more people identify as Aboriginal - new Register of interest applications

 Household types on the VHR